Datametri Logo

 SMOTE Synthetic Data Distribution

 The original data distribution (left panel) shows how suppressed the minority class is in the data pool.
 Following the synthetic oversampling process (right panel), the dataset has achieved a balanced form while preserving the information structure of the minority class.
+This state is a critical prerequisite for healthy model training.

 Let's Prepare Your Dataset for Machine Learning